alv1nn/bilingual_agents_me_bias/README.md

 This folder contains all code belonging to Experiment 2, which investigates the convergence time scales of literal and pragmatic agents for different types of input distributions.
 * convergence_time_labeling.ipynb: runs the simulations and saves the data for the single agent setting
 * convergence_time_communication.ipynb: runs the simulations and saves the data for the two agent setting
-* plot_learning_time_scales.ipynb: plots the data from both settings
+* plot_convergence_time_scales.ipynb: plots the data from both settings

 Also here, apart from minor changes the plots correspond to the figures in the paper.